rayen128/RailNL/docs/styleguide.md

 - After # there is a space
 - Does **not** start with a (or contain) a capital letter
 - Does **not** end with a period
+- Does **not** has a whiteline beneath it
+- Does has a whiteline above it

 *Example:*